 If you look at the top of your Apple Watch’s dial, chances are you’ll see at least one icon up there, including the infamous ‘red dot on Apple Watch‘.
 However, while there are a bunch of icons that the Apple Watch displays on the dial, there are a lot more in places like the Control Center.
 So if you’re just as confused about them as I was when I first started using the Apple Watch, here is your definitive guide to all Apple Watch icon meanings.

-Note: These icons can be found in watchOS 7, the latest software for Apple Watch.
-Apple will release watchOS 8 in June this year, at which point more icons may be added or some icons may also be deleted.
+Note: These icons can be found in watchOS 8, the latest software for Apple Watch.
+These icons can be found in the watchOS 8 betas.

 All Apple Watch Icon Meanings (2021)